Multitask Learning and Bandits via Robust Statistics: Introduction

-While the bandit literature typically considers a single decision-maker solving an isolated bandit instance, decision-makers increasingly face many, simultaneous bandit instances for closely related learning tasks.
-In these cases, we have an opportunity to not only learn \textit{within} each bandit instance, but also \textit{across} similar instances.
+Predictive analytics powers data-driven decision-making across many domains.
+However, many problems in practice suffer from ``small data'' --- i.e., only a very limited quantity of labeled data is available from the target predictive task, hindering training of highly accurate predictive models.
+As a consequence, a common solution is to leverage training data from related (but different) predictive tasks to reduce variance.
+In other words, we have an opportunity to not only learn \textit{within} each predictive task, but also \textit{across} similar tasks.
 To illustrate, consider the following two examples from healthcare and revenue management respectively:

 \begin{example}[Medical Risk Scoring] Health providers seek to predict patient-specific risk for adverse events (e.g., diabetes) in order to target preventative interventions.
-Learning this risk score primarily from patient data collected at the target hospital (where decisions are made) is important to account for idiosyncrasies that are specific to the hospital and the patient population it serves.
-This can include systematic differences in diagnosis/treatment behavior, healthcare utilization, or medical coding \citep[see, e.g.,][]{quinonero2008dataset, subbaswamy2020development, bastani2020predicting, mullainathan2017does}.
-As a result, each hospital faces a distinct bandit learning problem.
-Yet, we may expect hospitals that serve similar patient populations to have similar underlying predictive models, creating an important opportunity to transfer knowledge across these bandit instances. \end{example}
+To this end, in our experiments in \S\ref{sec:experiments}, we use electronic medical record data to predict the likelihood of an upcoming Type II diabetes diagnosis for patients.
+Learning this risk score primarily from patient data collected at the \textit{target} hospital (where the patient is being seen and treatment decisions will be made) is important to account for idiosyncrasies that are specific to the hospital and the patient population it serves.
+Indeed, we find that a predictive model trained using electronic medical record data from one hospital performs quite poorly when evaluated on patients from other hospitals (see Figure~\ref{fig:datashift_test} below), with the out-of-sample AUC degrading significantly from 0.8 at the target hospital to 0.5-0.65 at other hospitals.
+This is due to a well-known phenomenon called \textit{dataset shift} \citep{quinonero2008dataset}; in the medical context, this can arise due to systematic differences across hospitals in diagnosis/treatment behavior, healthcare utilization, or medical coding \citep[see, e.g.,][]{subbaswamy2020development, bastani2020predicting, mullainathan2017does}.
+Therefore, to obtain good performance for all patients, \textit{each} hospital faces a distinct learning problem.
+Yet, we may expect hospitals that serve similar patient populations to have similar underlying predictive models, creating an important opportunity to transfer knowledge across problem instances. \end{example}